Modi Seeks Divine Blessings at Kashi Vishwanath After Election Victory | Politics

 - India

-In a significant post-election visit, Prime Minister Narendra Modi on Tuesday sought divine blessings at the Kashi Vishwanath temple in Varanasi, his parliamentary constituency.
-The visit marked Modi's first trip to the holy city after the Lok Sabha polls.
+In his inaugural visit to Varanasi post the Lok Sabha elections, Prime Minister Narendra Modi sought spiritual solace at the revered Kashi Vishwanath temple on Tuesday.
+The prime minister partook in rituals led by chief priest Shrikant Mishra, accompanied by Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath.

-Prior to his temple visit, Modi addressed a gathering at the PM Kisan Samman Sammelan in Mehndiganj and participated in the revered Ganga aarti ceremony at the Dashashwamedh Ghat.
-Shrikant Mishra, the chief priest of the temple, performed the pooja as mantras resonated through the air.
+Earlier in the day, Modi addressed the PM Kisan Samman Sammelan at Mehndiganj and later joined the Ganga aarti ceremony at Dashashwamedh Ghat.
+His visit to the sacred city underscores his connection to his parliamentary constituency and the significance of traditional practices post-election victory.

-Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath accompanied the Prime Minister, who received a commemorative souvenir from the Chief Minister.
-For the night, Modi is scheduled to stay at the guesthouse of the Banaras Railway Engine Factory, according to officials.
+Officials confirmed that Modi would spend the night at the Banaras Locomotive Works' guesthouse, marking the conclusion of a spiritually charged and eventful day in Varanasi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)